corrode/corrode.github.io/content/blog/java-rust-migration/index.md

 Rust helps you get more done with less, making it easier to scale and manage your infrastructure.

-## Concurrency and Parallelism
+## Tip 7: Fully Utilize Rust’s Concurrency Model

 Rust’s concurrency model is a major advantage.
 Traditional Java applications tend to be thread-heavy, and while this works on modern Linux systems, Rust offers more flexibility.
+On top of that, concurrency in Java can be tricky to get right and is therefore often avoided.

 Rust gives you both thread-based concurrency and async execution.
 With libraries like Tokio, you can use async/await without worrying about the underlying mechanics.
 It scales incredibly well, often in ways that Java simply can’t match due to its reliance on threads.